replicatedhq/kots.io/content/reference/v1beta1/repeatable.md

 ```

 Repeatable items do not use the `default` or `value` fields, but instead a `valuesByGroup` field.
 `valuesByGroup` should have an entry for the parent Config Group name, with all default `key:value` pairs nested in the group.
-1 default entry is required for the repeatable item.
+At least one default entry is required for the repeatable item.
 ```yaml
     valuesByGroup:
       ports: